• About The Emerald Palate

 Rasa Vineyards is one of the best wineries in Walla Walla.
 It was started by friends Pinto and Billo after years of cultivating their passion for wine.
 They had their first vintage in 2009 and immediately got 94 points from the Wine Spectator.
 Their focus is one terroir-driven wines sourced from vineyards across eastern Washington and northeastern Oregon.

-I’ve never had a wine from here I didn’t love, though the 2009 QED blend (~$42) I tried was truly exceptional.
+I’ve never had a wine from here I didn’t love, but the QED blend (~$48) is truly exceptional.
 It starts off light on the nose with a subtle aroma of blueberries before opening up into a bouquet of strawberries and caramel.
 The finish is long and smooth, adding another layer of complexity to a relatively soft medium-bodied red.

 Eleven Winery Mourvèdre